Hi, we're back, folks, eagerly awaiting the opening, which is occurring now, of this hour's broadcast excellence and excursion into same.

 Last year, Mr. Macbeth underwent gender reassignment surgery.

-Just like they used to call window washers window washers, but they're now vision control coordinators.
+They used to call this sex change operation, just like they used to call window washers window washers, but they're now vision control coordinators.

 This was gender reassignment surgery.

-In layman's terms, uh it's the chopidictomy operation.
+In layman's terms, it's the chopadictomy operation.

-After Mr. Macbeth became Ms. Macbeth, she wanted back in.
+Anyway, after Mr. Macbeth became Ms. Macbeth, she wanted back in.

-She wanted to substitute Teach.
+She wanted to substitute teach.

 Some parents were a bit out of shape about this.